What is the Most Comfortable Manual Wheelchair?

 When shopping for a comfortable wheelchair back cushion like this, it’s important to make sure it has straps.
 Straps wrap about the back canes of the wheelchair and keep it in place so that it doesn’t move.
 This recommendation has that.

-I also chose this one because it comes in 9 fun colors for people who want to customize their chair a little bit.
+I also chose this one because it comes in 9 fun colors for people who want to customize their chairs a little bit.

 Note that you will have to remove the back cushion to fold up the chair, but you’d have to do that for the seat cushion too.